-Once the dough us taking shape finish the kneading by hand on a floured surface.
+* Once the dough us taking shape finish the kneading by hand on a very lightly floured surface.

 It takes approximately an hour to rise, test it by pressing gently onto the surface.
 The dough should slowly go back to its shape and it shouldn’t feel sticky.